iModeljs-meets-AzureDT/windfarm-iot/README.md

 3. Visualize live Iot sensor data and warning/errors from the ADT instance.
 4. Provide a historical time slider to visualize past events
 5. Provide a UI to send inputs back to the azure function to predict manually manipulated variables.

+### **3. machine-learning-extension**

+This extension adds UI components and functionality to our machine learning API.